giantswarm/docs/src/content/general/architecture/capi/index.md

 {{< /tab >}}
 {{< tab id="flags-gcp" title="GCP">}}

-{{< /tab >}}
-{{< tab id="flags-openstack" title="OpenStack">}}

-The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to the Internet.
-On the other side, there is an internal network which interconnects all master and worker machines allowing the internal communication of all containers within the cluster.
-At the same time, it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
-In case the load balancer is external, a floating IP is allocated to enable the connection with external endpoints.
+The setup uses the default network if none has been created upfront for the purpose.
+Every Google project always come with a default network.
+The network allows the machines to pull images or route requests from containers to the Internet.
+The machines are running in private subnets configured to use a Cloud NAT gateway to access the outside network.
+At the same time, Google uses Global Load Balancer to route external requests to the containers.

 {{< /tab >}}
 {{< /tabs >}}